jenkinsci/kubernetes-plugin/README.md

 }
 ```

-Commands will be executed by default in the `jnlp` container where the Jenkins agent is running.
+Commands will be executed by default in the `jnlp` container, where the Jenkins agent is running.

 This will run in jnlp container
 ```groovy